 Using Docker containers guarantees shares of resources for the underlying clusters, which mitigates the noisy neighbor effect where one busy cluster can overwhelm the entire host.
 The CPU resources that get assigned to an Elasticsearch cluster are relative to the size of a cluster, so that larger clusters get assigned a larger share of CPU resources than smaller ones.
 For example, a cluster with 32GB of RAM gets assigned twice as many CPU resources as a cluster with 16GB of RAM.

-Allocators are agents—they manage containers and Elasticsearch nodes—but they can respond only to explicit requests.
-Allocators need a service to direct and tell them what to do, which is provided by the constructor.
-The constructor monitors new requests from the administration console, which supports the Cloud UI that you use to manage Elastic Cloud Enterprise, determines what needs to be changed, and writes the changes to ZooKeeper nodes monitored by the allocators.
-Its job is also to assign cluster nodes to proper allocators.
+Constructors: Provide the requests that allocators respond to when they manage containers and Elasticsearch nodes.
+Each constructor monitors new requests from the administration console, which supports the Cloud UI and the RESTful API that you use to manage Elastic Cloud Enterprise, determines what needs to be changed, and writes the changes to ZooKeeper nodes monitored by the allocators.
+Constructors also assign cluster nodes to allocators.